Code-Institute-Submissions/Milestone-Project-108/README.md

 ### Strategy

 #### External user’s goal
 - Find professional help in solving specific issues relating to their dog’s behaviour.
-The idea of owning a dog has become different from reality and they would want to improve their dogs behaviour which in turn will reduce stress levels.
+The idea of owning a dog has become different from reality and they want to improve their dogs behaviour which in turn will reduce stress levels.
 - The site must convey that the training methods used are positive reinforcement and the use of force in training is not acceptable.
 - A desire to understand dog training methods that can be practised easily in the home, getting the entire family involved.
 - As the dog is an important member of the family, trust is key and must be conveyed throughout the site.